 The purpose of Integrated Math is for students to develop basic understanding of functions, especially linear functions and equations and to work with geometric transformations to understand congruence and properties of geometric figures.
 This course also has students learn how to represent and interpret categorical and quantitative data and use the modeling process for algebraic and geometric models.
 The first half of the course focuses on algebra and function concepts.
 Students see structure in expressions, create equations to describe numbers and relationships, and reason with equations and inequalities.
 They explain the real number system as including rational and irrational numbers and use the properties of rational exponents.
 Students consider units when they reason about quantities.
 They learn to interpret, build and compare functions, especially distinguishing linear functions from non-linear functions.
-The second half of the course focuses on geometric constructs.
+The second half of the course focuses on geometric and statistic concepts.
+Students learn to recognize precise definitions and to make geometric constructs.
 They learn about congruence using rigid motions and modeling real-world situations with geometry.
 Students also learn how to interpret categorical and quantitative data using representations and measures of center, variation, and descriptions of the shape of the data.